 - While apples are cooking, add the crumb ingredients to a large bowl.
 Using a fork or pastry cutter, cut the ingredients together until they form coarse crumbs, about the size of a pea.

-- Drain apples and divide among crusts, about 1 tablespoon each.
-Sprinkle 1/4 teaspoon of the cinnamon sugar mixture over the apples.
+- Drain apples very well and divide among crusts, about 1 tablespoon each.
+Sprinkle 1/4 teaspoon of the cinnamon sugar mixture over the apples in each pie.
 Add your crumb mixture evenly on top of each, about 1 tablespoon per mini pie.
 Place muffin tins on a cookie sheet to avoid mess in the oven.

 - Bake for about 12 minutes, until the edges of the crust are browned.
 Cool at least 10 minutes in pan and remove carefully using a knife to help you lift out each pie.